saylordotorg/course_hist211/Unit01.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Creating British America** <span id="1"></span> *That North America eventually became British America was not a given.
 During the 16th and 17th centuries, several European powers – including